-Why the Last Decade Was Dominated by the Ultra-Luxury Condo!Posted: January 24, 2020
+Why the Ultra-Luxury Condo Dominated the Last Decade!Posted: January 24, 2020

-The 2010s were a time of great optimism in the ultra-luxury condo market.
-Developers used this period to reshape many urban skylines.
+The 2010s were a time of great optimism in the ultra-luxury condo market, as developers used this period to reshape many urban skylines.
 New York City, Los Angeles, Miami, the list goes on.
 Many of these ultra-luxury condos are still available.

 An ultra-luxury condo is built with a wealthy buyer in mind.
 This aim is somewhat self-defeating, however, as people with millions of dollars to spend on condominiums already likely own multiple homes.
 Therefore, the people who really need affordable housing or would prefer to live in medium-priced condos are pushed out.